yaylinda/scriptable/README.md

 ![TerminalWidget](/images/TerminalWidget.png)

 ## DailyLogWidget
 Customizable list of things and colors.
-Creates a new "log" for each day at 5 AM (time is also customizable for when you want a new day to start).
+Creates a new "log" for each day at 5 AM (time is also customizable for when you want the new day to start).

 ![DailyLogWidget](/images/DailyLogWidget.png)

+### [Upcoming] DailyLogAggregatorWidget
+Aggregates your data from `DailyLogWidget` and presents the data in a series of charts.

 ## Cache
 Copied from [evandcoleman](https://github.com/evandcoleman/scriptable/blob/main/scripts/cache.js).
-This is used to cache values for the TerminalWidget (and others).
+This is used to cache values for the TerminalWidget, DailyLogWidget.